rochars/wavefile/CONTRIBUTING.md

 **wavefile** code should follow the Google JavaScript Style Guide:
 https://google.github.io/styleguide/jsguide.html

+## Code of conduct
+This project adopt the [Contributor Covenant, version 1.4](https://www.contributor-covenant.org/version/1/4/code-of-conduct.html), available at https://www.contributor-covenant.org/version/1/4/code-of-conduct.html as its code of conduct.

+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting rocha.rafaelsilva@gmail.com.

 ## Developer's Certificate of Origin 1.1
 By making a contribution to this project, I certify that: